 Transitioning to an eCommerce store may not happen overnight (it just might) because it needs strategy and time.
 But the possibility is there.

 E-commerce lets local businesses to reach global audiences and deliver their products to far-flung areas of the world.
 If done right, companies can see growth fast outside their immediate territory and expand internationally.

 All you need is a product or service that appeals to prospects in other countries.
 Ecommerce offers a cost-effective way to extend your reach.

-In response to the lockdown all 11 tea shops of Golden tips were closed for more than 45 days, it was a massive challenge for the company, but being digitally active the company responded quickly starting enlisting its fine teas in Canada & Europe and was able to diminish the impact of the lockdown on the overall sales volumes.
+In response to the lockdown all 11 tea shops of Our Clients were closed for more than 45 days, it was a massive challenge for the company, but being digitally active the company responded quickly starting enlisting its fine teas in Canada & Europe and was able to diminish the impact of the lockdown on the overall sales volumes.